Practical advice to protect your format

-Many ideas start life as a few spoken words, the orator of which goes un-noted, and then feels hard done by a year or so down the line.
+Many ideas start life as a few spoken words, the originator of which goes un-noted, and then feels hard done by a year or so down the line.
 Put your idea in writing and develop all aspects of it as much as possible before giving, or showing it, to anyone.
-You can use one of FRAPA services: The Format Bible Generatot; it will guide you how to write it down.
+You can use one of FRAPA’s services: The Format Bible Generator; it will advise you how to write it down.

 - Date and identify

 Whether it is conception, modification, updating or adding ideas, make sure that the date, author and those responsible for the ideas being recorded (and which idea should be attributed to who) are noted every time, on every document.

 - Brand it